PrincetonUniversity/lucid/docs/tutorial_interpreter.md

 ## Next steps

-The next tutorial will walk through the process of compiling a Lucid program to P4 and executing it on the Tofino model. [tutorial_compiler](tutorial_compiler.md).
+The next tutorial walks through the process of compiling a Lucid program to P4 and executing it on the Tofino model. [tutorial_compiler](tutorial_compiler.md).